DanielBMarkham/Info-Ops3/manuscript/chapter02.md

-# Learning Through Failures is a Fail
+# Precisely Identifying Failures is a Fail

 For reasons that can never change, it's impossible to tell somebody that they're wrong without being wrong in some way ourselves.
 Let's tour the wrongness zoo and find out why.